Syllo/nvtop/README.markdown

 The *NVML library* does not support some of the queries for GPUs coming before the Kepler microarchitecture.
 Anything starting at GeForce 600, GeForce 800M and successor should work fine.
-For more information about supported GPUs please take a look at the [NVML documentation](http://docs.nvidia.com/deploy/nvml-api/nvml-api-reference.html#nvml-api-reference).
+For more info about supported GPUs please take a look at the [NVML documentation](http://docs.nvidia.com/deploy/nvml-api/nvml-api-reference.html#nvml-api-reference).

 ### Adreno